 Property division is frequently one of the most (if not the most) contentious parts of any divorce.
 Even for spouses who are amicable with one another, deciding how to divide marital assets and liabilities can be challenging.
 Knowing what to expect from your property division case can help you make better decisions and set yourself up for success post-divorce.

-At DeTommaso Law Group, we help clients find the best path forward in the property division process.
+At DeTommaso Law Group, LLC, we help clients find the best path forward in the property division process.
 Contact us online or via phone at (908) 274-3028 for help with your property division case.

 Understanding Equitable Distribution